johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-02-10-implement-self-discover.md

 ## Conclusion

 I hope that this blog has helped make the SELF-DISCOVER algorithm more accessible.
 I'm excited to refine this implementation and then try it out in a real-world application.
-More than likely, I'll be using it in a `Planning` module orchestration agent.
+More than likely, I'll be using it as part of a  `Planning` module for orchestration agent.

 If you have any questions or comments, feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/john-sosoka-4528b970/)